 Nipah Virus Vaccine

-Nipah Virus Vaccines 2024
+Nipah Virus Vaccines 2025

 Nipah Virus Vaccine Candidates

 As of January 11, 2024, the ChAdOx1 NipahB vaccine is being developed by researchers at the University of Pandemic Sciences Institute.
-Fifty-one people aged 18 to 55 will participate in the first-in-human phase 1 clinical trial, which is being led by the Oxford Vaccine Group within the Department for Paediatrics (Miss Ella Morey, [email protected]) and funded by the CEPI.
+Fifty-one people aged 18 to 55 will participate in the first-in-human phase 1 clinical trial, which is being led by the Oxford Vaccine Group within the Department for Paediatrics (Miss Ella Morey, info@ovg.ox.ac.uk) and funded by the CEPI.
 The study (ISRCTN87634044) will run over the next 18 months, with further trials expected to follow in a Nipah-affected country.
 NPJ reported in 2022 that ChAdOx1 NiV vaccination protects against lethal Nipah Bangladesh virus infection in African green monkeys.
-Vaccinated animals showed no signs of disease, and we could not detect infectious viruses in tissues and all but one swab.
-No limited antibodies against fusion protein or nucleoprotein antigen could be seen 42 days post-challenge, suggesting that vaccination induced a robust protective immune response preventing extensive virus replication.
-In 2019, a study reported that a single-dose ChAdOx1-vectored vaccine protects against Nipah Bangladesh and Malaysia in Syrian golden hams.
+Vaccinated animals showed no signs of disease, and we could not detect infectious viruses in tissues or on all but one swab.
+No limited antibodies against fusion protein or nucleoprotein antigen could be seen 42 days post-challenge, suggesting that vaccination induced a robust protective immune response, preventing extensive virus replication.
+In 2019, a study reported that a single-dose ChAdOx1-vectored vaccine protects against Nipah in Bangladesh and Malaysia in Syrian golden hams.

 Modern Inc.'s mRNA-1215 Nipah virus vaccine canna Inc. The phase 1 clinical trial was updated in 2023.